 On the other hand, it’s good to share weaknesses or struggles that you faced on your path to success.
 These stories are helpful in highlighting characteristics such as determination and perseverance.

 Motivation letter vs cover letter?
 Here’s our final piece of advice.

 When it comes to your cover letter or motivation letter, always remember to tailor it toward a particular vacancy to make your application stand out.
 Throwing around so-called generic cover letters will sell you off as lazy and careless and that’s definitely not the first impression you want to convey.

-To create an outstanding and powerful application, check out our complete cover letter guide.
+To create an outstanding and powerful application, check out our complete cover letter guide and 7 best ways to start a cover letter.
 And if you’re looking for some inspiration, check out our database of cover letter examples.
 You can simply preview them or use our cover letter builder to create your own in minutes!